EricTheHoff/suave_servers/README.md

 1. Finish populating *database with status data (DONE).
 2. Implement slide-up animation for closing page modal.
 3. Fix Vitest tests after separating App.jsx into components.
+4. Current design is clean but...kind of basic.
+Might re-vamp the look.

 *Currently, there is no need for persistent storage with this SPA, so the database is just an object stored in-memory.